If you have ever considered taking up cheerleading at the university level – here are some things to know!

 Want to learn more about cheerleading in general?
 Click here to see our other articles!

-Carmen is new to the world of cheer.
-After falling in love with the sport in university, she currently cheers as part of an All-Star Team and her University Cheer Team.
+Writer.
+New to the world of cheer, Carmen fell in love with the sport of cheerleading at university.
+She currently cheers as part of an All-Star Team and her University Cheer Team.